Only Divya Desam where both vehicles of Vishnu brought water for the thirsty Lord

-Arjuna is said to have undertaken penance at this temple and hence this divya desam is said to date back to a time before the Mahabaratha.
-A few pieces from the Sanjeevani hill, carried by Anjaneya to Lanka, is said to have fallen on Oushada Giri ( the mountain here).
+Arjuna is said to have undertaken penance at this temple and hence this divya desam pre dates the Mahabaratha.
+A few pieces from the Sanjeevani hill, carried by Anjaneya to Lanka fell on Oushada Giri ( the mountain here).

 Defeated by the Asuras, the Devas looked up to Lord Narayana for help.
 Shiva who came to the rescue of the Asuras hurled his thunderbolt at Vishnu who intercepted it with ease.
 Vishnu then displayed his ‘Trimurthi’ form to Shiva and later returned Shiva’s weapon.
 On Shiva’s request, Vishnu stayed put at this place.

 Thirsty Lord looks for water